-All in all, these findings suggest that subjects use color information to guide their scan paths, because the color runlength in their scan paths is longer than predicted by the TSS Model.
+Taken together, these findings suggest that viewers use color information to guide their scan paths, because the color runlength in their scan paths is longer than predicted by the TSS Model.
 This effect of color guidance increases with the strength of color clustering in the stimuli.
-Subjects' form runlengths, however, do not exceed the predicted ones and do not depend on form clustering in the stimuli.
-Hence, we assume that subjects do not use form information when performing the task.
+The participants' form runlengths, however, do not exceed the predicted ones and do not depend on form clustering in the stimuli.
+Hence, we assume that viewers do not use form information when performing the task.

-3.3 Refinement of Scan Path Models
+3.3.
+Refinement of Scan Path Models

 The results of Experiment 1 motivated the adaptation of both the TSS Model and the Clustering Model to stimuli containing items with color and form attributes.
 Since the Clustering Model can be viewed as a refinement of the TSS Model, we started with adjusting the TSS Model.

-How can we bias the TSS algorithm to react to color in the same way as the average subject does?
-Basically, it should still calculate scan paths of minimal length, but in doing so should weight the purely geometrical distances by the color (in)congruence ("color distance") between the neighboring items.
-This weighting is achieved by multiplying the distance between two items of different colors by a constant factor (color weight) and leaving the distance between items of the same color identical to their geometrical distance.
+The first question was how we could bias the TSS algorithm to react to color in the same way as the average viewer does.
+Basically, the model should still calculate scan paths of minimal length, but in doing so, it should weight the purely geometrical distances by the color (in)congruence (color distance) between the neighboring items.
+Such a weighting is achieved by multiplying the distance between two items of different colors by a constant factor - the color weight - and leaving the distance between items of the same color identical to their geometrical distance.

-Understandably, the algorithm's behavior will strongly depend on the color weight.
-It is obvious that a color weight of 1 would lead to a standard TSS algorithm, which would not be influenced by color information at all.
-In contrast, a color weight of, for instance, 1000 would make the algorithm use a minimum of transitions between different colors.
-At first, the algorithms would visit all items of the starting item's color A, then inspect all items of color B, and finally those of color C. Within the color groups it would behave like a conventional "traveling salesman" algorithm, taking the shortest passages possible.
+Obviously, the algorithm's behavior will then strongly depend on the color weight.
+A color weight of 1 would lead to a standard TSS algorithm, which would not be influenced by color information at all.
+In contrast, a color weight of, say, 1000 would make the algorithm use a minimum of transitions between different colors.
+Regardless of the arrangement of items, the algorithm would first visit all items of the starting item's color A, then inspect all items of color B, and finally those of color C. Within the color groups it would behave like a conventional traveling salesman algorithm, taking the shortest passages possible.
 By adjusting the color weight it is possible to control the influence of colors and hence the average color runlength produced by the TSS algorithm.
-Since the goal is to adapt the TSS Model to the empirical data, i.e. to produce the same runlengths as generated by the subjects, the color weight needs to be adjusted for the best match.
+Since the goal is to adapt the TSS Model to the empirical data, i.e. to produce the same runlengths as generated by the participants, the color weight needs to be adjusted for the best match.